Skip to Main Content Skip to Main Navigation

 Q: How can I learn about the vaccination requirements ahead of my return to campus?

 A: New York State public health law requires that all students taking 6 or more credits provide proof of vaccination to MMR (measles, mumps and rubella) AND Meningitis prior to registration.
 To check your immunization requirements, please visit your Student Center in CUNYfirst and check the ‘To Do’ section.
 The immunization records, along with the Meningitis Response Signature Form (Medical Requirements form, Part 1), can be submitted electronically in Lehman 360 – My Apps, via the Student Health Portal.
 For more detailed information, please click here.
-For updates and resources regarding COVID mandates and policies, please visit our Return to Campus Page.

 Click Here To OpenVisiting Students